How to Use a Patient Blog to Teach Empathy in a Nursing Flipped Classroom

 Getting at the deeper learning

-Group discussion is helpful to debrief this nursing flipped classroom activity.
+Group discussion helps debrief this nursing flipped classroom activity.
 Consider putting students in small groups, each having researched and read about a different condition (think one adult leukemia, one pediatric lymphoma, etc.).
 You could also use a large group discussion format.

 The deep learning for this activity comes when the instructor can connect this worksheet to nursing theory.
-Have students create a care plan (using your school's care plan paperwork - no need to reinvent the wheel) for the patient they encounter in the blog.
-Or you can use this care planning template also.
+Have students create a care plan (using your school's care plan paperwork—no need to reinvent the wheel) for the patient they encounter in the blog.
+You can also use this care planning template.

 Pull out assessment findings that the patient writes about (skin changes, hair loss, lab value abnormalities, mucositis) and use them to identify a priority problem with appropriate nursing interventions.
 Discuss medications, medical management, therapies, and dietary consideration.
 Try to incorporate interdisciplinary team members.
 Finally, ask questions about how the students could show empathy and care towards this patient or their family.

 One aspect that is great about this activity is that patients' experiences are so varied.
 Some have excellent care, respond to treatment, and follow up as outpatients.
 On the other hand, some journeys are full of complications.
-Sometimes a patient may die.
-But these are all outcomes that nurses can and should plan for in patient care.
+Sometimes, a patient may die.
+However, these are all outcomes that nurses can and should plan for in patient care.

 This nursing flipped classroom activity will take about 20-30 minutes for discussion and care plan development.